How can finance professionals act responsibility, but still meet business objectives? How does accounting information inform business decision making?

 This means we can provide work placement bursaries to develop your skills in evaluating numerical evidence, analysing data and designing research.
 We also offer the opportunity to follow a specialised degree path, where you graduate with enhanced quantitative skills.
 These are evidenced on your degree transcript, to help give you the competitive edge in the graduate job market.

-BSc Accounting and Finance is taught at Essex Business School, ranked in the UK’s top 25 for research excellence (REF, 2014).
+BSc Accounting and Finance is taught at Essex Business School, ranked in the UK’s top 25 for research quality (The Times and The Sunday Times Good University Guide 2018).
 Our finance group is one of the largest and most respected in the country and our students and staff join us from all over the world.
 Our accounting and finance courses have 90% student satisfaction (NSS, 2017).

 We not only teach you how financial information underpins leadership, strategy and planning, but how financial decisions can impact society and the economy.
 We develop your understanding of governance and ethics, so you can take actions for the good of organisations and the wider world.